Skip to content

 )

-Constructing a network
+Building a network automatically

 from deeporigin.drug_discovery import LigandSet

-ligand_set = LigandSet.from_dir(BRD_DATA_DIR)
+ligands = LigandSet.from_dir(BRD_DATA_DIR)

-for ligand in ligand_set:
+for ligand in ligands:

 ligand.sync()